 Before meeting with Mr. Bad Influence, gather any documentation of performance or conduct problems and think about what items to discuss with him.

-If you feel that his drinking has gotten out of hand and is causing performance problems, the U.S. Office of Personnel Management suggests that you should take responsibility in dealing with the performance or conduct problem and hold the employee responsible for his actions.
+If you feel that their drinking has gotten out of hand and is causing performance problems, the U.S. Office of Personnel Management suggests that you should take responsibility in dealing with the performance or conduct problem and hold the employee responsible for their actions.

 Also, it would be best to refer the salesperson to your organization’s Employee Assistance Program so he can have some short-term counseling.

 3. The Victim

 This salesperson is convinced that their success is being sabotaged by everybody.

 They blame their co-workers if they weren’t able to close a sale and may even accuse others of taking the sale away from her.
 They may also blame the client and claim that they took too long to make a decision.

 They may have even indirectly blamed you at one point, insinuating that your lack of support/encouragement/help is the reason why they’re not making more sales.